 Steps- 2: Connecting Phone to PC Using ADB and Fastboot commands

 - Now once your phone is in the fastboot mode Connect your phone to your PC.

 - Make sure that you have already installed all the USB drivers. so, you don’t have any problem connecting your phone.
 But if you’re using a Mac you don’t need to install any drivers.

 - Once your phone is connected to your PC.
-You need to open terminal on Mac or open minimal ADB and fastboot on Windows and type
+You need to open the terminal on Mac or open minimal ADB and fastboot on Windows and type

 - Hit enter this should return a list of devices that are connected to your computer.

-- And you will see your devices to there with an ID this means that your phone is properly connected to your PC in fastboot mode and if it doesn’t show your device and it means that your phone is not connected and it could be that your phone is not in fastboot mode or you’d have an installed USB drivers.
+- And you will see your devices there with an ID this means that your phone is properly connected to your PC in fastboot mode and if it doesn’t show your device and it means that your phone is not connected and it could be that your phone is not in fastboot mode or you’d have an installed USB driver.